jajclement/hotSSDS/README.md

 This should take around 10 minutes to run.

-## Notes and current developpments
+## Notes and future developpments
 The default value of ``--with_sds_multiqc`` is set to false.
 If you want to use the SSDS multiQC you need to create a conda environment ; activate the environment, then build the libraries and run the pipeline with ``--with_ssds_multiqc`` and ``--multiqc_dev_conda_env path/to/the/conda/env``**

-See WIP directory.
+See WIP (work in progress) directory.
 - Singularity container
 - Jupyter notebooks for beautiful QC